 Pecan lovers, this one is for you!
-Delicious buttery-brown-sugar flavor shines through in this Butter Pecan Fudge recipe.
-You know what I’m talking about, that yummy almost caramel-like flavor that compliments pecans perfectly.
-Even if you aren’t a pecan lover, there’s a good chance you won’t be able to stop at one piece of this perfect Butter Pecan Fudge and if pecans are your thing, another recipe you will love is the Dear Abby Famous Pecan Pie.
+Delicious, buttery-brown-sugar flavor shines through in this Butter Pecan Fudge recipe.
+You know what I’m talking about?
+That yummy almost caramel-like flavor that complements pecans perfectly.
+Even if you aren’t a pecan lover, there’s a good chance you won’t be able to stop at one piece of this perfect Butter Pecan Fudge.
+If pecans are your thing, another recipe you will love is the Dear Abby Famous Pecan Pie.

 - Hershey Bar Fudge

 - Butterscotch Crunch Fudge with a Chocolate Peanut Butter Swirl

 Step-by-step pictures for how to make butter pecan fudge

 Frequently Asked Questions about making Butter Pecan Fudge